apryakhin/legion.stanford.edu/publications.md

 <a name="automap2023"></a>__Automated Mapping of Task-Based Programs onto Distributed and Heterogeneous Machines__ [PDF]({{ "/pdfs/automap2023.pdf" | relative_url }}) <br/>
 _Thiago S. F. X. Teixeira, Alexandra Henzinger, Rohan Yadav and Alex Aiken_ <br/>
-To appear in the International Conference for High Performance Computing, Networking, Storage and Analysis ([SC 2023](https://sc23.supercomputing.org/presentation/?id=pap389&sess=sess172)) <br/>
+In the International Conference for High Performance Computing, Networking, Storage and Analysis ([SC 2023](https://sc23.supercomputing.org/presentation/?id=pap389&sess=sess172)) <br/>
 __Abstract:__ In a parallel and distributed application, a *mapping* is a selection of a processor for each computation or task and memories for the data collections that each task accesses.
 Finding